SpaceX set to send loads of science to space aboard its new Dragon 2 spacecraft Sunday

 Whenever the mission gets off the ground, we'll be sure to embed the livestream so you can watch right here.

-Discuss: SpaceX set to send loads of science to ISS aboard its new Dragon 2 spacecraft
+Discuss: SpaceX set to send loads of science to ISS aboard next-gen Dragon Sunday

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.